andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

 Second, this is a relatively lightweight way to 'soft protect' old ways of doing things in favour of new code.

 This is useful in two ways.

-One as a way to discover places in the code that use your existing method.
+One is as a way to discover places in the code that use your existing method.
 It might be called in places you don’t expect.

-Another is to prevent your coworkers from adding new uses of the deprecated method because, when they attempt to, they’ll see the deprecation message.
+Another is to prevent your coworkers from adding new uses of the deprecated method since, when they attempt to, they’ll see the deprecation message.

 Another way to use Rails' deprecation functionality is within scopes.
 You'd do this when you want to maintain existing logic, but discourage further use.